Polyendocrine Metabolic Ovarian Syndrome (PMOS) Diet: Friendly Foods & FAQs

 *Note: You can use sugar substitutes to reduce refined carbohydrates in recipes e.g. Splenda or Xylitol

-How to make pcos friendly chips?
+How to make PMOS friendly chips?

 In general, chips are high in saturated fat and refined carbohydrates but there are still PCOS-friendly chips at the supermarket or you can make your own.